 The film begins and ends with Holiday, and nowhere near enough positive things can be said about Day’s performance.
 Her energy grows both more weary and more frantic as the film - and her life - spirals toward inevitable tragedy.
-Her voice mirrors this descent, a sexy rasp turning into a ragged edge as years’ of mistreatment at her partners’ hands and harassment from the FBI take their toll.
+Her voice mirrors this descent, a sexy rasp turning into a ragged edge as years’ of mistreatment, abuse, and harassment take their toll.

-The film also covers too much and too little.
+The film covers too much and too little.
 Skipping massive chunks of time and leaping across seemingly essential relationships can certainly be forgiven in such a sprawling biopic, yet Daniels opts to spend countless minutes of precious screen time on Holiday’s sexual relationships, lingering, with a gratuitously male gaze, on the physical and emotional nakedness of Holiday.
 His camera trains with similar obsession on the violence and drug use in Holiday’s life.
-I support a full-throated exploration of the life of any public figure, but was disturbed by this film’s fixation on the psychological deconstruction of Billie Holiday.
-The most generous interpretation I can produce is that this was an attempt to show the consequences of the world’s mistreatment of this otherworldly talent.
+I support a full-throated exploration of the life of any public figure, but this film’s fixation on the psychological deconstruction of Billie Holiday is disturbing.
+The most generous interpretation I can come up with is that it was an attempt to show the consequences of the world’s mistreatment of this otherworldly talent.
 I cannot, however, say that it was successful in any way.